 A nutritious breakfast with lots of fiber not only helps you feel full longer, balances your body's energy, but also regulates bowel movements.
 Just a small amount of chia seeds at breakfast is enough to improve bowel health.

 To keep the digestive system healthy, an adult needs to consume 25 to 30 grams of fiber.
-For breakfast, consuming about 10 grams of fiber is enough for this meal.
+At breakfast, consuming about 10 grams of fiber is enough for this meal.
 Just 2 tablespoons of chia seeds can provide 10 grams of fiber for the body.

 Eating chia seeds for breakfast can help improve digestion and control blood sugar.

-Chia seeds are a good source of calcium, iron, magnesium, selenium, thiamine and niacin.
+Chia seeds are a good source of calcium, iron, magnesium, selenium, thiamin and niacin.
 In particular, the alpha-linolenic acid in chia seeds is an omega-3 fatty acid that supports heart health.
 In addition, chia seeds also contain plant protein at 17 grams per 100 grams.

 Discover more surprising benefits of a few cups of coffee a day